Urban Planning Curriculum

+The degree requires completion of 120 semester credits earned over five years of study.
 The curriculum consists of a mix of general and specialized professional planning lecture or seminar courses, five studio courses, and a capstone project.
-Studios give students an opportunity to try out techniques of urban planning in a creative team setting.
-Students deal with real planning problems, often working on projects for real clients.
+Studios give students an opportunity to try out techniques of urban planning and urban design in a creative team setting.
+Students deal with real planning problems, often working on projects for real clients and communities.
 While the program maintains the studio-based emphasis on physical planning and design, it allows a student to pursue other specialties.

-The BUP program enjoys a singular advantage over all other planning programs: as the only urban planning program in the country that requires Professional Practice experience, as cooperative education (co-op) is officially known.
+The BUP program enjoys a singular advantage over all other planning programs: it is the only accredited urban planning program in the country that requires Professional Practice experience, as cooperative education (co-op) is officially known.
 During the second year, a student will begin a year-round schedule, alternating academic study and co-op work experience every semester, for a total of five semesters of co-op.
 Co-op offers the opportunity to combine salaried practical experience with a gradually expanding academic background.
 Working for a variety of employers enables a student to explore career interests and make intelligent decisions about post-graduate positions.
-Overall, the co-op experience increases a graduate’s ability to handle responsible positions as well as his or her hiring potential.
+Overall, the co-op experience increases a graduate’s ability to handle responsibility and increases their hiring potential.

 Current students, please log in to your degree audit for an accurate curriculum.